Soulpepper: History

-In 2005, the Soulpepper Theater Company moved into its permanent building, the Young Centre for the Performing Arts.
-The joint project with the George Brown College theater school was designed by local firm KPMB Architects and is located in Toronto's historic Distillery District.
+In 2005, the Soulpepper Theatre Company moved into its permanent building, the Young Centre for the Performing Arts.
+The joint project with the George Brown College theatre school was designed by local firm KPMB Architects and is located in Toronto's historic Distillery District.

 In January 2018, founding artistic director Albert Schultz was publicly accused of sexual misconduct by four professional actresses who worked with him at Soulpepper.
 The women involved are Kristin Booth, Diana Bentley, Hannah Miller and Patricia Fagan.
 Lawsuits on their behalf were filed against both Schultz and Soulpepper.
 Schultz resigned his position as artistic director on January 4, 2018.
 The lawsuits were settled out of court in July 2018.